kubernetes-sigs/kueue/keps/693-multikueue/README.md

 ![Architecture](arch.png "Architecture")

-For each workload coming to a ClusterQueue (with the MultiKueue AdmissonCheck enabled) in the management cluster, and getting past the preadmission phase in the two-phase admission process (meaning that the global quota - total amount resources that can be consumed across all clusters - is ok),
+For each workload coming to a ClusterQueue (with the MultiKueue AdmissionCheck enabled) in the management cluster, and getting past the preadmission phase in the two-phase admission process (meaning that the global quota - total amount resources that can be consumed across all clusters - is ok),